-The waterbed heater is the one part of the waterbed that you simply can not do without.
-Having a nice warm bed to lay down in at night relieves the stresses of the day.
-It soothes sore muscles at the end of a long, hard day at work.
-But, when the heater is not working you will quickly know it.
+The waterbed heater is the one part of the waterbed you simply can not do without.
+Having a nice warm bed to lay down in at night relieves stress and soothes sore muscles at the end of a long, hard day at work.
+But, when the heater is not working, you will quickly know it.

 The waterbed heater is a fairly durable part.
 It can last for many years operating without any problems.
 However, if you have your waterbed for any length of time, the day will come when you will need to replace it.
 Replacing the heater in the waterbed means one thing; you have to drain it.

 Many people miss this part.
 It's easy to forget as you want to get to the next step, but it is a very important safety precaution.
 Unplug the waterbed heater.
 It doesn't matter if it is working or not - unplug it.

 Step 2 - Drain Waterbed

 Do not think this is a hard process.
 It can seem daunting, but it is a very easy thing to do.
 Attach the waterbed hose connector to the drain plug of the water bed.
 Once that is on, attach a garden hose to it.
 Take the hose out the bedroom window and connect it to an outdoor faucet.
 To drain the bed you are going to cause a reverse siphon.

 Turn the water on for about 15 seconds to get the water flowing into the waterbed.
 Quickly turn the water off and then unscrew the hose from the outside faucet.
 Let the end of the hose stretch out on the ground in an area that can take the run off.
 As long as the bottom of the hose is lower than the level of the bed, gravity will siphon the water out.